 The Emergency Food Assistance Program (TEFAP) provides food assistance in the form of food baskets or prepared meals to individuals with limited income.
 Food assistance is delivered via food pantries or meal sites.

 The TEFAP does have monthly income limits according to size of your family.
-You can go to Wisconsin Connections for more information and to find a site near you.
+You can go to Wisconsin Department of Health Services for more information and to find a site near you.